West Dean, West Sussex: Binderton

 The Domesday Book records Binderton (Bertredtone) in the Hundred of Singleton in the lands belonging to Earl Roger.
 It says:

 The Earl himself holds Binderton.
 Countess Gytha held it.
 Then assessed at 7 hides but now three.
 There is land for four ploughs.
-In demesne there are two ploughs and eight villans with nine bordars with two ploughs.
+In demesne there are two ploughs and eight villeins with nine bordars with two ploughs.
 There are four acres of meadow and a church.
 TRE it was worth 100 shillings then sixty shillings, now seven pounds.

 There is evidence of there having been both a chapel and church at Binderton, but not since the 17th century.
 Kelly's Directory of 1867 says:

 Binderton is sometimes considered as a tithing of West Dean, but is a distinct chapelry, and is separately assessed in all parochial rates and taxes.
 It anciently belonged to the Cistercian nuns of Tarrent, in Dorsetshire, but afterwards became the property of Lord Lumley: the family of Smyth became seised of it, and subsequently, by exchange, it became the property of Sir James Peachy, Bart., and is inherited by the Hon.
 Mrs. Leveson Vernon Harcourt.
 The present mansion is occupied by the Rev. H. W. R. Luttman- Johnson.
 The area is 1,790 acres, and the population is 96.
 Parish Clerk, James Till.

 The remains of the former chapel stand opposite Binderton House.